UnfoldedInc/earthengine-layers/py/docs/pydeck-earthengine-layer.md

   `EarthEngineLayer` bundle for a specific URL.
 By default, loads from the most recent `EarthEngineLayer` release.

-All properties accepted by the [JavaScript `EarthEngineLayer`](/modules/earthengine-layers/docs/api-reference/earthengine-layer.md#properties) are accepted as keyword arguments.
+**All properties accepted by the [JavaScript `EarthEngineLayer`](/modules/earthengine-layers/docs/api-reference/earthengine-layer.md#properties) are accepted as keyword arguments**.
 So, for example, to animate an `ee.ImageCollection` from Python, you can pass

 ```py